Dino Špehar

-Dino Špehar (born 8 February 1994) is a Croatian professional footballer who plays as a forward for Slovenian PrvaLiga side Olimpija Ljubljana.
+Dino Špehar (born 8 February 1994) is a Croatian professional footballer who plays as a forward for NK Rudeš.

 Club career

 Osijek

-Špehar started his career playing at youth level for his hometown club Osijek.
+Špehar began his career playing at youth level for his hometown club Osijek.
 Before he signed a professional three-year contract with Osijek in October 2010, Špehar scored over 300 goals in his appearances for Osijek's youth categories.
 He made his debut for the first team in a cup game against Šibenik on 27 October 2010, when he replaced Vedran Nikšić for the final ten minutes of the match.
 On his first appearance for Osijek in Prva HNL, he scored his first league goal, a late equalizer against Slaven Belupo.
-In the second leg of Croatian Cup quarter-finals against Dinamo Zagreb, Špehar scored the opening goal but Osijek lost 3–1 and was eliminated with an aggregate score 5–1.
+In the second leg of Croatian Cup quarter-finals against Dinamo Zagreb, Špehar scored the opening goal but Osijek lost 3–1 and was eliminated with an aggregate score of 5–1.

 Dinamo Zagreb

-On 25 August 2011, it was announced that Špehar signed a seven-year contract with Croatian powerhouse Dinamo Zagreb.
+On 25 August 2011, Špehar signed a seven-year contract with Croatian powerhouse Dinamo Zagreb.